IdanValo/Frozen_Quiz/Update Notes.md

 Update 1.5.1 - 12.02.23:

--Fixed Question 17
+-Fixed History Question 17

--New Question 5
+-New History Question 5

--New Question 15
+-New History Question 15

--New Question 16
+-New History Question 16

 _______________________________________________________________________________________